 Mayer:

 The nationwide land valuation clause alone posed a grave threat to the landed elite.
 It would facilitate land value taxation, but it could also reveal massive fraud.
+The last valuation had been the 1086 Doomsday Book.

 Winston Churchill, as the leader of the Budget League, campaigned up and down the country in support of the land clauses, giving Georgist speeches, including his great critique of State Socialism.